 We’re also arranging meetings at the show, if you’d like to arrange a time to meet with us and discuss your projects, please feel free to get in touch.

-LP-GPS (aka Low-Power GPS).
-This is a proprietary technology and requires the use of Abeeway’s own software platform.
-The idea is that most of the location processing is done on a server instead of the device itself so time, CPU usage and therefore battery power is saved.
+Most of the location processing is done on a server instead of the device itself.
+This means that time, CPU usage and battery power is saved.
 I can’t comment on the operation of this at the moment as I am yet to give it a try.

 To do something useful with this information you need to convert that raw data into a location.
 Google provide an API to their mapping system called GeoLocate, it does many things but one of them is converting these wifi networks into a real location just like you’d get from GPS – a latitude and longitude.